sjwilliams/grunt-responsive-videos/README.md

   },
 })
 ```
+##### Custom size with filter

-In this example, we specify a custom filtergraph to crop the video to a square and custom options create a 10 keyframes per second.
+In this example, we specify a custom filtergraph to crop the video to a square.
 ```js
 grunt.initConfig({
   responsive_videos: {